SEC Whistleblower Program

 - Whistleblowers do not have to be “insiders.”
 They may receive awards based on their independent knowledge or independent evaluation of publicly-available information.

-- Whistleblowers do not have to be U.S. citizens or residents.
+- Whistleblowers are not required to be U.S. citizens or residents.
 Further, the illegal conduct doesn’t have to have taken place in the United States, as long as it affects the U.S. market.

 - Employee-whistleblowers may generally proceed directly to the SEC Whistleblower Program, and do not need to first report their information through internal compliance procedures.